Visitors to the area have a lot of options when it comes to things to do in Cincinnati, Ohio.

 A visit to Pyramid Sculpture Park also includes a visit to the 10,000 sq. ft Ancient Sculpture Museum.
 This incredible museum is filled with sculptures that are thousands of years old.

 Discover one man’s labor of love as you explore the medieval-style castle that he built by hand over the course of 50+ years!

 The Historic Loveland Castle & Museum Chateau Laroche was a dream brought to life by Harry Andrews.

 Kids and adults will enjoy checking out the collection of weapons and exploring the castle on a self-guided tour.

 The castle is located next to The Little Miami River and has several areas that are perfect for a picnic if you decide to spend a relaxing afternoon there.

-Organized firefighting in Cincinnati dates back to the early 1800’s and the building where the museum resides was the former home of Engine Company 45 that dates back to the early 1900’s.
-Kids will enjoy sliding down the fireman’s pole and the hands on exhibits.
+Organized firefighting in Cincinnati dates back to the early 1800s.
+The building where the museum resides was the former home of Engine Company 45 that dates back to the early 1900s.